Parameters

 }

-The following example removes a single param:
+The below example removes a single parameter:

 async payload => {